 Linda Kohanov and leading family psychologist Dr. Rebecca Bailey have created this multi-faceted model to assist families and individuals through major life traumas and transitions.
-Based on current scientific research of how our nervous system responds to stress and danger, as well as to safety and connection, it is designed to be used in collaboration with psychotherapy and uses interaction and connection with horses to create a safe place for healing from trauma.
+Based on current scientific research of how our nervous system responds to stress and danger, as well as to safety and connection, it uses interaction and connection with horses to create a safe place for healing from trauma.

 It can also be used to teach first responders, mental health professionals and care givers innovative skills to deal with individuals in traumatic situations.

 “Being able to feel safe with other people is probably the single most important aspect of mental health; safe connections are fundamental to meaningful and satisfying lives.”

 Bessel van der Kolk, The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma